chinying/co3311/README.md

 # CO 3311
-personal stuff for neural networks
+personal stuff for neural networks, stuff in here will change a lot as I grasp concepts over time